Aquanty/rtd-hgs/docs/source/index.rst

    :math:`y`-direction, the optional origin in the :math:`y`-direction [L] (zero by default).

-| Generates a 2-D grid for a rectangular domain made up of uniform
+Generates a 2-D grid for a rectangular domain made up of uniform rectangles.
-  rectangles.
 Each rectangular element will be assigned a default zone number of 1.
 It is identical to the Generate uniform blocks instruction except that we drop the :math:`z`-axis parameters.

 --------------

+|

+:math:`\bullet \bullet \bullet`

+Input instructions !
+Generate uniform rectangles

 --------------

-**
+''''''

+|

 #. **nx** Number of nodes in the :math:`x`-direction.